People, truth, confrontation, my failings, and deserted sketchy streets in the middle of the night, apparently don’t scare me.

 Naturally, at the turnstile the expired card doesn’t work, my $20 having gone into the ether.

-I approach the booth to remedy the situation, but the caged attendant is slack-mouthed and snoring away.
+I approach the booth to remedy the situation, but the caged attendant is slack-mouthed and snoring away in sleep.
 I utter one or two tentative “excuse me, sirs” to no avail.
-He is too deeply delved in his private slumber and I can’t bring myself to wake him.
+He’s too deep in his private slumber and I can’t bring myself to wake him.
 This is not only out of consideration, but because rousing him feels too…intimate.

 At this point impulse takes over me.
 When this happens, I’m already in the midst of action before the option of thinking it through even occurs to me.